NXT UK TakeOver: Blackpool: Main event

 In the main event, Pete Dunne defended the WWE United Kingdom Championship against Joe Coffey.
 Dunne performed the "Bitter End" on Coffey for a near-fall.
 Coffey performed a Discus Clothesline on Dunne for a near-fall.
 Coffey performed a second Discus Clothesline and a third Discus Clothesline on the floor on Dunne.
 Coffey performed a Pumphandle Side Slam on Dunne for a near-fall.
 Dunne performed a second "Bitter End" on Coffey.
 Dunne performed a Discus Clothesline and a third "Bitter End" on Coffey for a near-fall.
 Dunne forced Coffey to submit to a Triangle Choke whilst executing a Finger Snap to retain the title.

 After the match, Walter made his NXT UK debut.
 Walter performed a Big Boot on Coffey before confronting Dunne as the event ended.

 Aftermath

+Following the confrontation between Walter and WWE United Kingdom Champion Pete Dunne at TakeOver: Blackpool, they were eventually scheduled for a title match at NXT's TakeOver: New York.

 The 2019 TakeOver: Blackpool would be the first in a subseries of UK TakeOvers titled TakeOver: Blackpool and held at the Empress Ballroom.
 NXT UK TakeOver: Blackpool II was held the following year, also in January.
 This second Blackpool event, however, would be the last of only three UK TakeOvers held due to the COVID-19 pandemic in 2020.